BuildOnViction/gitbook/developer-guide/smart-contract-development/solidity/solidity-by-example.md

 **Closing the Payment Channel**

 When Bob is ready to receive their funds, it is time to close the payment channel by calling a `close` function on the smart contract.
-Closing the channel pays the recipient the TOMO they are owed and destroys the contract, sending any remaining TOMO back to Alice.
+Closing the channel pays the recipient the VIC they are owed and destroys the contract, sending any remaining VIC back to Alice.
 To close the channel, Bob needs to provide a message signed by Alice.

 The smart contract must verify that the message contains a valid signature from the sender.
 The process for doing this verification is the same as the process the recipient uses.
 The Solidity functions `isValidSignature` and `recoverSigner` work just like their JavaScript counterparts in the previous section, with the latter function borrowed from the `ReceiverPays` contract.

 Only the payment channel recipient can call the `close` function, who naturally passes the most recent payment message because that message carries the highest total owed.
 If the sender were allowed to call this function, they could provide a message with a lower amount and cheat the recipient out of what they are owed.

 The function verifies the signed message matches the given parameters.
-If everything checks out, the recipient is sent their portion of the TOMO, and the sender is sent the rest via a `selfdestruct`.
+If everything checks out, the recipient is sent their portion of the VIC, and the sender is sent the rest via a `selfdestruct`.
 You can see the `close` function in the full contract.

 **Channel Expiration**

 Bob can close the payment channel at any time, but if they fail to do so, Alice needs a way to recover their escrowed funds.
 An _expiration_ time was set at the time of contract deployment.
 Once that time is reached, Alice can call `claimTimeout` to recover their funds.
 You can see the `claimTimeout` function in the full contract.

-After this function is called, Bob can no longer receive any TOMO, so it is important that Bob closes the channel before the expiration is reached.
+After this function is called, Bob can no longer receive any VIC, so it is important that Bob closes the channel before the expiration is reached.

 **The full contract**